 The Celebration of Undergraduate Research (CUR) is an annual research symposium for UNC undergrads held in the Frank Porter Graham Student Union.
 Student present posters and deliver talks in concurrent poster and panel sessions.
 The Celebration is sponsored by the Office for Undergraduate Research and co-sponsored by The Roosevelt Institute.
 The goal of the Celebration is to showcase and encourage meaningful research in all disciplines by undergraduates at the UNC-Chapel Hill.

 Plan to attend the Sixteenth Annual Celebration of Undergraduate Research at UNC-Chapel Hill on Wednesday, April 15, 2015, from 1:00-3:15 pm at the Frank Porter Graham Student Union.

 Are you curious about opportunities to engage in original inquiry and research at Carolina?
 Not sure where to begin?
 Come to the Great Hall in the FPG Student Union and look for students wearing “HOST” nametags.
 They will help you to identify projects that match your interests.

 During the symposium, you will have the opportunity to meet and talk with potential faculty advisors and learn what students like you have accomplished.

-To see poster and presentation participants and topics from 2014, please use our searchable database.[Check out these photos from the Fifteenth Annual Celebration of Undergraduate Research.]
+To see poster and presentation participants and topics, please use our searchable database.[Check out these photos from the Fifteenth Annual Celebration of Undergraduate Research.]

 Apply to Participate

+Submissions for this year are closed.
 The deadline to complete the Abstract Submission form for next year is March 1, 2016 (sooner if possible).
 You will be asked to list your UNC faculty advisor.

 There will be concurrent talks (“panel sessions”), poster sessions, and performance sessions.
 The 2015 schedule of posters and platform sessions listing student presenters will be available in March.

 - Health & Well-Being: This session encompasses subjects relating to the biomedical and socio-cultural determinants and consequences of health and illness.
 This includes all stages of research on the human body; cell, molecular, and developmental biology; environmental determinants of disease; and diagnostics, therapies and treatments.